 As you can see from the chart below (from Association between fasting glucose and all-cause mortality), the lowest overall risk of dying from any cause aligns with a fasting glucose between 80 and 100 mg/dL (4.4 to 5.6 mmol/L).

-If your waking blood glucose is in the optimal range, it means:
+If your waking blood glucose is in this optimal range, it means:

 - your insulin levels are low,